Lunch Break Interviews

 I just said I write Lecter novels.
 Are you seriously suggesting you want me to treat this like you’re a census taker trying to test me?

-No, it was the fishnet thingy, then I just saw it in your avi.
+No, it was the fishnet thingy that I just saw it in your avi.
 Man that’s weird, still I digress, next question.

 With the discovery of a shyness pill, would you take it, or prefer a lager, wine or a spirit drink before a book signing/media interview?